This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 Before heading out on any backpacking or hiking adventure, always check the weather forecast.
 This is not only advisable but mandatory in many instances.

 Changes in temperature can affect hikers over 50.
 Heat can cause dehydration and sunstroke.
 Also, cold temperatures can lead to hypothermia.
 Fifty-degree temperature swings can take place in as little as 4 or 5 hours.
 Above all, at the start of the hike, don’t be fooled by the weather.
-Moreover, a change in temperature can cause rain to turn to snow.
+Moreover, a change in temperature can cause rain to turn into snow.

 Trails are next to impossible to distinguish from the surrounding countryside when blanketed with a fresh coat of powder.
 Most importantly, it is not just hikers over 50 that can become lost.
 Unbelievably, even experienced hikers can become lost in the wilderness when everything turns white.